 ATV Rollover Accidents Result in Severe Injuries

-While safer than motorcycles because of the four wheels, ATVs have a higher possibility of rolling over when accidents occur, throwing a driver off the ATV and even pinning him or her underneath it.
-Without the protection of a roof, ATV rollover accidents often lead to catastrophic injuries.
+While safer than motorcycles because of the four wheels, when ATV accidents occur there is a higher possibility of rolling over, throwing a driver off the ATV and even pinning him or her underneath it.
+Without the protection of a roof, ATV rollover accidents often lead to severe injuries.

 Head injuries are the number one cause of death in ATV accidents.
 In addition to head injuries, other serious, life-threatening injuries include: